 How to Determine Approximate Bearing Life

 When selecting a bearing for an application, it is often helpful to know what the expected life will be.
-The standard industry measurement is L10 life, which is the number of hours at a constant speed that a group of bearings will reach before 10% of bearings fail.
+The standard industry measurement is L10 bearing life.
+This is the number of hours at a constant speed that a group of bearings will reach before 10% of bearings fail.

 Keep in mind that designed life and actual life will be different.
 Designed life calculations will never account for all the variables life throws at an application.
 The L10 calculation assumes ideal operating conditions, and we know those are few and far between.
 Some studies show that approximately 10% of bearings reach their calculated lifespan, though there are innumerable reasons for this.

 The formula and table below will provide a few critical pieces of information for your bearing application.
-It will provide you with the required capacity of the bearing and the maximum radial load you can impose on the bearing.
+It will provide you with the required capacity of the bearing and the maximum radial load you can impose.

-If you know your bearings dynamic capacity, imposed radial load, and the RPM, you can calculate your own L10 bearing life, giving you an idea as to how long you can expect your bearing to run.
+If you know your bearing’s dynamic capacity, imposed radial load, and RPM, you can calculate your own L10 bearing life.
+This gives you an idea as to how long you can expect your bearing to run.